Crusse/todo-list/README.md

 The script takes weekends and holidays into account.

-Common important words (such as "asap", "soon", etc.) will be highlighted and capitalized.
+Common important words (such as "asap", "soon", etc.) are be highlighted and capitalized.

 ![Demo animation](https://github.com/Crusse/todo-list/blob/master/demo.gif?raw=true)